githubixx/ansible-role-wireguard/README.md

 # to "true" if netplan configuration should be applied, otherwise it will
 # just be generated.
 wireguard_interface_restart: false

+# By default Ansible handlers (like the role's WireGuard "reconfigure" handler)
+# are executed at the end of the whole play.
+Setting this to "true" will flush
+# notified handlers at the end of this role run, so changes are applied before
+# subsequent roles/tasks run.
+#
+# Possible options:
+# - false (default)
+# - true
+wireguard_flush_handlers: false

 # Normally the role automatically creates a private key the very first time
 # if there isn't already a WireGuard configuration.
 But this option allows